 Your money could be stolen

 Be aware that a hacker can potentially steal the contents of your digital wallet.

-Crypto-assets can be technically complex and difficult to understand.
+Crypto-assets can be hard to understand.

 - sending a transaction to an incorrect address

 - over-paying on transaction fees called ‘gas’ (sometimes by thousands of dollars)

 - not paying enough for a transaction fee (and so losing the fee and transaction)

 Scammers use crypto because transactions are not easy to recover and have limited oversight.
 Money can quickly be sent overseas and is very hard to trace.